JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 > Me too!
 > Please upvote [#47573: Remove older emit support over time](https://github.com/microsoft/TypeScript/issues/47573) to make it more likely we'll no longer need to support ES5 eventually! 💖

-## "Why Did This PR Take So Long?"
+## "Why Did This Pull Request Take So Long?"

 ⚠ TODO: I'm going to ask a contact on the TS team about this section if I can -- just want to make sure I'm not putting words in anybody's mouth...

-One question that has inevitably cropped up many times around the PR's work is around _why_ it took three years to get this change in.
+One question that inevitably cropped up many times around the pull request is around _why_ it took three years to merge.
-I want to be very clear in this blog post that I don't "blame" the TypeScript team for taking a while to get to it.
+I want to be very clear in this blog post that there are no hard feelings.
+I don't "blame" the TypeScript team for taking a while to get to it.
 Most of my issues and pull requests to TypeScript are reviewed relatively quickly.
 This one was a sharp outlier.